automatiko-io/automatiko-approval-task/README.md

 This will then go via oauth proxy container before the approval task is accessed ensuring that all traffic to the application is secured.

+A complete example can be found in [k8s/kubernetes-oauth.yml](k8s/kubernetes-oauth.yml)

 # Use it